 I’m a farmer; a beef farmer to be more precise.
-Ninety five per cent of the beef we raise we sell to people with whom we have some personal contact.
+Ninety-five percent of the beef from our farm we sell to people with whom we have some personal contact.
 Truly farm to table.

 Sounds simple, right?
 It is.
 But it’s also the exception to the rule.
 In almost all cases, we Americans have no idea who grew our food or how it got from the farmer to our refrigerator.